3dbeb41841bfbfcc24d55143816cf7f1/css-selectors/README.md

 }
 ```

+We have selected the following:

+* the 1st paragraph is selected using both the `type` selector and the `class` selector
+* the 2nd paragraph is selected using the `descendant` selector
+* the 2nd button is selected using the `adjacent` selector

 The above example can be found at this [codepen](http://codepen.io/drmikeh/pen/WxrYKW?editors=1100#0)

+---

 ## Exercise - CSS Diner

 Play [CSS Diner](http://flukeout.github.io/) to learn more about CSS Selectors.
 See if you can finish all 26 levels.

+---

 ## Resources
 * [30 CSS Selectors You Must Memorize](http://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048)